nikyarora/berkeley-tech-clubs/_clubs/xr@b.md

 ## VR DeCal

 VR / AR is one of the hottest growing industries in computing, consumer technology, and is rapidly advancing computer vision.
 Its applications range from entertainment to medical.
 If you have a background in CS, have dabbled in Unity, and want to take it to the next step - join us and we'll teach you the rest.
-Find out more about our DeCal [here](https://xr.berkeley.edu/decal/).
+Find out more about the VR DeCal [here](https://xr.berkeley.edu/decal/).

 ## ROAR Decal